rcarrata/rcarrata.github.io/_posts/2020-06-02-canary-in-service-mesh.md

 oc patch dc/customer-v2 -p '{"spec":{"template":{"metadata":{"annotations":{"sidecar.istio.io/inject":"true"}}}}}' -n $OCP_NS
 ```

-## 2. Configure Canary rules based in http headers
+## 2. Configure Canary rules based on HTTP headers

-The canary to version v2 of customer, will be based in a http header of user.
+The canary to version v2 of customer will be based on an HTTP header of user.

-For implementing this, we will use a DestinationRule and a VirtualService:
+To implement this, we will use a DestinationRule and a VirtualService:

 ```
 apiVersion: networking.istio.io/v1alpha3